cristobalgvera/chek-mss-projects/README.md

 ## Setup script

-It is provided a useful [`setup.sh`](./setup.sh) script that will help you to add all repositories right from Bitbucket and then add the required Docker files to all of them.
+It is provided a useful [`setup.sh`](./setup.sh) script that will help you to add all repositories right from Bitbucket and setup all the required files.

 Script works as follows: